andreasdominik/SnipsGoogleTTS/README.md

 ## Caveat

+#### Privacy:
-Please be aware that the Google-Text-to-Speach runs on Google's servers and no longer locally on your Raspberry Pi but instead is shared with Google.
+Please be aware that the Google-Text-to-Speach runs on Google's servers and no longer locally on your Raspberry Pi.
+All text sent to the TTS is shared with Google (only once, because of caching).

-Do not install this scripts, if you want to keep everything local!
+**Do not install this scripts, if you want to keep everything private!**

+#### Cost:
+Be aware that the Google Cloud services are **not** for free.
+However costs for the TTS are managable (mostly in the range of some Cents per year).

 eof.